 - Measurement causes state change: Consider a system whose state (+1, -1) can be measured using an apparatus.
 Measure the state of the system, by aligning the apparatus and the system.
 The state is measured to be either +1 or -1 and will continue to be so ad infinitum, if nothing else is done to the state, except for the same measurements.
 However, if the apparatus is rotated through an angle less than 180 degrees, and a measurement is taken, then it may be either +1 or -1.
 If the apparatus is once again aligned to the system axis, and a measurement is taken, it will no longer necessarily be equal to the first set of measurements.

-This concludes the description of the system, which along with a mathematical foundation (Topic 2) will be used to derive the principles of quantum physics (Topic 3).
+This description of the system, which along with a mathematical foundation (Topic 2) will be used to derive the principles of quantum physics (Topic 3).